 There are many key ingredients in building a solid Waterfowl Hunting Retriever.
+Premier Gundogs Hunting

-"Formal Training" with
+"Formal Training" with time tested,

 Most all Retrievers are taught the conditioned retrieve with solid commands of "Fetch, Hold & Out".
+Also,

-uring this stage of training, Collar Conditioning is applied to all the taught obedience commands.
+during this stage of training, Collar Conditioning is applied to all the taught obedience commands.
 We call

 this

-Started Level Training.
+Started Level training.
 These techniques are then applied to single mark retrieves in a "mock"

-on both land and water.
+waterfowl hunt on both land and water.
 Our goal is a very realistic setup for the simulated duck hunts.
 This

 process general takes around 3-4 months and you will have a nice Started Retriever when done that is able

 to pick up ducks and geese at nice distances that the dog sees fall.
-Your dog will
+Your dog will be accustomed to; lots of

-watching for incoming ducks, be steadied up while shooting and able to maneuver thru decoys during
+calling, watching for incoming ducks, taught marking off the gun, be steadied up while shooting and able to

-dog that can run blind retrieves, so the dog can pick up birds which it has not seen fall.
+that can run blind retrieves, so the dog can pick up birds which it has not seen fall.
 There is nothing more

 frustrating then watching cripples swim away into the marsh.
 Once completed your dog will be able to pick

+up birds anywhere at great distances.
 Dogs also now advance to hunting from duck boats, ground force

 blinds and stands.
 Multiple marks with doubles and triples are common during this stage of training.

-Here is a 10 month old, that has just finished
+Here is a 10 month old, that has just finished the

-the beginning stages of our
+beginning stages of our

-Started Level
+Started Level Training, now

-, now learning several skills by
+learning several skills by incorporating the “PLACE”

-youngster is taught to "Watch", taught
+board.
+The youngster is taught to "Watch", taught

-patience while calling, marking off the gun,
+patience while calling, marking off the gun, steady to

-steady to shot and then the retrieve
+shot and then the retrieve

 .